How to Enroll In an Accredited RN College near Tavares Florida

 Nursing Degrees Available

 - Master’s Degree.
-The Master of Science in Nursing (MSN) is generally a 2 year program after attaining the BSN.
+The Master of Science in Nursing (MSN) is typically a 2 year program after attaining the BSN.
 The MSN program provides specialization training, for instance to become a nurse practitioner or concentrate on administration, management or teaching.

-Why Choose the Nursing Profession?
+Why Choose Nursing as a Career?

-Registered Nurse Job Duties
+Registered Nurse Job Functions

-- Providing medications
+- Administering medications

 - Overseeing patients